|Name||Poison Springs WMA|

 • Two bucks with archery, muzzleloader or modern gun,

-• Four does with muzzleloader and modern gun combined.
+• Six does with archery, muzzleloader and modern gun combined.

 Sept.
 1, 2013-Feb.
 28, 2014.
 Daily limit - 8, possession limit - 16.
 Dogs allowed except during firearms deer hunts.